 Let’s unpack that.

 Most hotels are familiar with business intelligence platforms.
-The most popular BI report hotels rely upon is STR reports.
-Additionally, the usage of Power BI, which is a visualization tool to display BI data.
-For marketers, Google Data Studio is a powerful tool for BI.
+The most popular BI report hotels rely upon is the STR report.
+Many companies now layer on tools like Power BI—a visualization and data-modeling platform—to combine historical commercial strategy data into one view.
+For marketers, Google Looker Studio (formerly Data Studio) plays a similar role.

 They’re vital for measuring performance, but they’re inherently backward-looking.
 They help answer: